Personalized Learning Buzz Words: What are they and what do they mean?

 I'm a life-science teacher, and I incorporate science news into my classes regularly.
 All teachers can and should include current events to some degree in their classroom, and this is why:

-1) Bring current events in class, and 21st C. content will follow:
+1) Include current events in class, and 21st C. content will follow:

 2) Awareness of local and global issues help students build important life skills: